New York City ethnic enclaves: Filipino

+New York City was home to an estimated 82,313 Filipinos in 2011, representing a 7.7% increase from the estimated 77,191 in 2008, with 56%, or about 46,000, in Queens.
+Immigration from the Philippines began mainly after 1965, when immigration quotas that prevented Filipino immigration for many years were abolished.
+While there was earlier immigration from the Philippines, it was in low numbers and mainly concentrated in Hawaii and California.
+Since then, Filipinos have settled in Northeastern cities, with a majority in the New York City metropolitan area.
+Most of these immigrants have been professionals (doctors, nurses, other medical professions, accountants and engineers).
+The Filipino median household income in New York City was $81,929 in 2013, and 68% held a bachelor's degree or higher.

+New York City annually hosts the Philippine Independence Day Parade, which is traditionally held on the first Sunday of June on Madison Avenue.
+The celebration occupies nearly twenty-seven city blocks which includes a 3.5-hour parade and an all-day long street fair and cultural performances.
+A Little Manila can be found in Woodside, in the borough of Queens.
+Filipinos are also concentrated in Jackson Heights and Elmhurst in Queens.
+There are also smaller Filipino communities in Jamaica, Queens and parts of Brooklyn.
+The Benigno Aquino Triangle is located on Hillside Avenue in Hollis, Queens to commemorate the slain Filipino political leader and to recognize the large Filipino American population in the area.

 Vietnamese

 There is a community of Vietnamese at the Bowery in an area unofficially known as "Little Saigon".
 The area is overshadowed by neighboring Chinatown in that it is relatively indistinguishable.
 The area, however, is marked by an abundance of Vietnamese restaurants.

 European

 Many European ethnic groups have formed enclaves in New York.
-These include Albanian, Croatian, German, Scandinavian, Hungarian, Greek, Irish, Italian, Jewish (see Jewish enclaves in New York City), Polish, Russian, Serbian and Ukrainian.
+These include Albanian, Croatian, German, Scandinavian, Hungarian, Greek, Irish, Italian, Polish, Russian, Serbian and Ukrainian.
 There are British and French expatriate communities in New York City.

 Albanian

 Albanians first immigrated to the United States from Southern Italy and Greece in the 1920s.
 Later, in the 1990s, after the fall of communism in Eastern Europe, many Albanians flocked to the United States.
 Two neighborhoods that became Albanian are Belmont and Pelham Parkway.

 In April 2012, it was reported by the New York Times that 9,500 people in the Bronx identify themselves as Albanian.
 Many live near Pelham Parkway and Allerton Ave in the Bronx.